-4. Share-of-Growth Projection Method: The Share-of-Growth Projection Method assumes that each census tract's percentage of the county's total growth will be the same as over the base period (Rayer and Comfort, 2024).
+4. Share-of-Growth Projection Method: The Share-of-Growth Projection Method assumes that each census tract's percentage of the county's total growth will be the same as over the base period (Rayer and Wang, 2021).
 However, if population change is negative at the tract level and positive at the county level (or vice versa), higher county-level projections would result in larger declines in tract projections.
-This is counterintuitive, so the "Plus-minus" variant of the Share-of-Growth Method was used (Rayer, 2015).
-Three Share-of-Growth (SOG) calculations were made, 1990 through 2023, 2000 through 2023, and 2010 through 2023.
-Population growth was calculated using the following formulas if the changes in growth over the base period for the tract and county were both positive or both negative (using 2025-2030 as an example):
+This is counterintuitive, so the "Plusminus" variant of the Share-of-Growth Method was used (Rayer, 2015).
+Three Share-of-Growth calculations were made, 1990 through 2020 2000 through 2020, and 2010 through 2020.

+In the three Share-of-Growth (SOG) calculations, population growth was calculated using the following formulas if the changes in growth over the base period for the tract and county were both positive or both negative (using 2025-2030 as an example):